Does this ADHD chaos sound like you?

 Yes!
 While I’m licensed to practice psychotherapy only in Colorado, I do work with ADHDers all over the globe in a coaching capacity.
 There is some overlap between the two, but they are different in some key ways.

 ADHD therapy (which I can only provide to people in Colorado) is more appropriate for people struggling with severe ADHD or co-occurring anxiety, depression, or trauma.
-If that is the case, and you live outside of Colorado, then I can help connect you with ADHD resources and you can find a local therapist in your area.
+If that is the case, and you live outside of Colorado, then I can help connect you with resources and you can find a local therapist in your area.

 ADHD coaching (which is available world-wide) is appropriate for you if: